Monthly Archives: July 2016

 Pumping the pedals of your bike with the wind in your hair, soaring over the pavement with the world passing you by ? that's an amazing feeling!
 Millions of people the world over love riding their bikes and many use them as a primary method of transportation.
 Cycling is not just good fun, it's good exercise, too.
 It follows then that once you have children of your own, you will want to expose them to the joys of seeing the world from on top of a bicycle.
 Before you rush out to buy their first bike and a set of training wheels, though, there are a few things you should consider.

 Safety should be your primary consideration when you want to introduce your children to cycling.
-There are many reasons for children
+There are many

 One of the best parts about running as a sport is the constant drive to push yourself harder, longer, and farther than ever before.
 Even those who start out running "as exercise" or "just for fun" soon get sucked into the competitive urge every runner feels.
 Whether it's getting home a little faster from your run or entering a marathon, you always want to try to do a bit better.
 Shaving a few seconds off your time might not sound like much when you start.
 After a while, though, you'll understand just how much hard work those seconds represent!